PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 In order to make the interaction more efficient, you are welcome to [submit your questions in advance](https://docs.google.com/forms/d/e/1FAIpQLSfPfuYiRfTxqsVoEgDNwbDOHnLIXmmv6z4EgSsUWgFwjT7QkA/viewform?usp=sf_link).

 Unless otherwise arranged, all Talk will be arranged at 3 pm on Saturday, and the time will generally be controlled at one hour.
 The registration is required for each event.

+### 11.07.2020

+Welcome to Braingystics

+{% include feature_row id="feature_row17"%}

+Arlene Strugar, as a Doctor of Psychology, also carries the following titles: Innovation Research Psychologist, Social Scientist, Certified Brain Health Coach, Cognitive and Learning Specialist, Sports Psychologist, Certified Mental Trainer
+Holistic Nutritionist, ABD Certified Fitness Trainer.
+Join Me and Arlene Strugar, Psy-D for an afternoon of learning and growth.

+To know her better, here is [her clinic](https://braingystics.com/) and [her book](https://www.amazon.com/Success-Unlimited-Arlene-Binoya-Strugar-Psy/dp/1732635374).

+[Click here to register](https://us02web.zoom.us/meeting/register/tZYod-2rrTsoEtLOiHJrpaqO-ieQOCWUHTll).
+After registering, you will receive a confirmation email containing information about joining the meeting.

 ### 10.31.2020